bpark2/zero_shot_kg_cnn/README.md

-# Zero Shot Learning for Visual Classification Using KG and CNN
+# Zero Shot Learning for Visual Classification Using KG and GCN
 This project implements the method described in [Zero-shot Recognition via Semantic Embeddings and Knowledge Graphs](https://arxiv.org/pdf/1803.08035v2.pdf)

 ## Dependencies